ryangray/zx81-utils/README.md

   made.
 By default, two separate files are written with "_A" and "_B" added to the output name.
 This option puts both 8K blocks into one file.
 If `-s` is also used, then the first block is a full 8K, and the second block is short.

+* `-i` - Print the P file and ROM block info without writing any ROMs.
+This can be useful to see if there is any variable data in the P file and what the auto start line number is.
+If there are variables, you could use `-v` to include them, or you could opt to not to if you are able to find that the line(s) after the auto start include a `RUN` which clears the variables anyway.
+This will also show you the output file name(s) that would be used.

 The cartridge ROM will autorun on startup on a TS1500, but on a ZX81 or TS1000, you will have to give the command `RAND USR 8192` to start the ROM